 Whenever possible you should use our online registration for your chosen events.
 Entries usually open a couple of weeks before each race day and close off at 7pm on the Thursday before the race.
 A start list of entrants showing individual start times and handicaps (where appropriate) will be published on the website - usually on the Friday before the event.
 Entries are sometimes accepted on race day (check the calendar) but you won't get a handicap and for TTs (where we usually send the slower riders off first), you'll probably find yourself amongst the last to start.

 On race day, you should report to registration to sign on, collect your race number, and check the course (course maps are available on this website).
 If you're entering on the day you'll need to pay a late entry fee.
-You should report to the start at least five minutes before your start time where the race manager will give a safety briefing.
+You should report to the start at least ten minutes before your start time where the race manager will give a safety briefing.
 Then you're off and hopefully on your way to a trouble free ride to the finish.
 If you do have problems let one of the other riders know or ask one of the marshals to get a message back to the race manager.
 Your time will be recorded when you cross the finish line and the last thing you need to do is return your race number - these are usually collected at the refreshment venue.
 Provisional results are usually available immediately after the race and final results are published on this website.

 Race management, traffic control, time keeping and tea duties are all done by members.
 If everyone plays their part, each member only needs to volunteer twice a season.